 People turn to suicide when the emotional pain overwhelms their coping resources.
 Suicide is felt most often when people are in the depths of depression, a common but treatable mental health concern.

 There is help for suicide -- right now.
 Why get help?
 Because suicide is a permanent solution to a temporary problem.
-Most people who try and commit suicide and don't succeed later look back at their attempt as being at the very bottom of their depression.
+Most people who try to end their own lives and don't succeed later look back at their attempt as being at the very bottom of a deep, dark hole.
 In retrospect, most people are glad they were not successful.
 Although I know it's hard for you to see any hope or way out, please believe me when I say that there is always a way...

 Where do you turn for help with suicide?